-- Suggestion: write your essays using a word document so you can save them in case you need them at a later time, then copy and paste to the essay question in the general application. - Applicants are able to receive more than one scholarship and the award amounts vary from \$500 to over \$1,000. - If you are currently enrolled in less than 3 units you must enroll in late registration now in order to be eligible for scholarships. - If you have questions, reach out to me as early as possible.
+- Suggestion: write your essays using a word document so you can save them in case you need them at a later time, then copy and paste to the essay question in the general application. - Applicants are able to receive more than one scholarship and the award amounts vary from \$500 to over \$1,000. - If you are currently not enrolled, you must enroll in late registration now in order to be eligible for scholarships. - If you have questions, reach out to me as early as possible.
 Do not wait until the last day!